Zeke-OS/zeke/CODING_STANDARDS.md

 ---------

 The main Makefile is responsible of parsing module makefiles and compiling the whole kernel.
-Module makefiles are named as `<module>.mk` in the root directory.
+Module makefiles are named as `<module>.mk` and are located in the `modmakefiles` directory under the root.

 Note that in context of Zeke there is two kinds of modules, the core/top level modules that are packed as static library files and then there is kind of submodules (often referred as modules too) that are optional compilation units or compilation unit groups.
-Latter are configured in the kernel configuration file where as the preceding can't be completely disabled (at least yet).
-However if all submodules of the top module are disabled in the configuration file then the static library file of the top module will be eventually empty.
+Both are configured in the kernel configuration.

+Disabling some submodules may disable the whole module while some are only a part of bigged top modules.
+So if for example `configDEVSUBSYS` is set to zero then only devsubsys related functionality/copilation units are dropped from the base system, but if `configDEVNULL` is set to zero then the whole module is dropped from the compilation.

-Module makefiles are parsed as normal makefiles but care should be taken when changing global variables.
-Mainly module makefiles are allowed to only apped IDIR variable and all other variables should be more or less specific to the module itself.
+Module makefiles are parsed as normal makefiles but care should be taken when changing global variables in makefiles.
+Module makefiles are mainly allowed to only apped IDIR variable and all other variables should be more or less specific to the module itself and should begin with the name of the module.

 Example of a module makefile (test.mk):
     # Test module
     # Mandatory file
+    # If any source files are declared like this the whole module becomes
+    # mandatory and won't be dropped even if its configuration is set to zero.
     test-SRC-1 += src/test/test.c
+    # Optional file
+    # If all files are declared like this then the module is optional and can be
+    # enabled or disabled in the `config.mk`.
     test-SRC-$(configTEST_CONFIGURABLE) += src/test/source.c
+    # Assembly file
+    test-ASRC$(configTEST_CONFIGURABLE) += src/test/lowlevel.S

-Main makefile will automatically find `test-SRC-1` list and compile a new static library containing all compilation units specified in the list.
-Name of the library is from the makefile's name and so should be the first word of the source file listing.
+Main makefile will automatically discover `test-SRC-1` list and will compile a new static library based on the compilation units in the list.
+Name of the library is derived from the makefile's name and so should be the first word of the source file list name.

 ### Target specific compilation options and special files